Cuprate/monero-book/src/consensus_rules/ring_ct.md

 Pseudo-outs:
 A pedersen commitment to the true spends amount with a different mask, such that the sum of the pseudo-outs is the same as the sum of the outPKs + fee * H.

-ecdhInfo:
-Data needed so the receiver can recover the amount they have received.

 ## Index

 1. [Rules That Apply To All Types](#rules-that-apply-to-all-types)